-The GRIDD project will develop a new methodology and a novel patient-impact measurement tool through a multi-phased development process that relies on engaging dermatology patients and their dermatology organizations worldwide.
+The GRIDD project has developed a new methodology and a novel patient-impact measurement tool through a multi-phased development process that relied on engaging dermatology patients and their dermatology organizations worldwide.

-The GRIDD research gathers patients’ views on the impact of their disease and is the first global research project from the patient perspective encompassing all dermatological conditions.
+The GRIDD research gatheres patients’ views on the impact of their disease and is the first global research project from the patient perspective encompassing all dermatological conditions.